ManuGPR/Projects/README.md

 # University Projects
-This repository contains links to all the university projects I have worked on during my studies.
+This repository contains links to the university projects with a repository that I have worked on during my studies.

 - [Mario Bros](https://github.com/CLopMan/MurioBrothers): Recreation of the first level of the Mario Bros. videogame for the NES from 0 using Python and Pyxel.
 - [Creator-Consumer Queue](https://github.com/Marina963/P3_SSOO): Implementation of a creator-consumer queue for banking purposes using C.